 They don't know Jack (Donihoo)

-His holster is actually best known as the Bianchi No. 2, which JB credits himself for creating from an eyeglass case.
+His holster is actually best known these days as the Bianchi No. 2, which JB credits himself for creating from an eyeglass case.
 Instead it was Jack Donihoo who created it and he spent more than a decade of his career playing Johnny Appleseed with his design.
-I have much better images of the Bianchi but this one is its first appearance in JB's catalog; 1962.
+I have much better images of the Bianchi but this one is its first appearance in JB's 1962 catalog:

 At its simplest it could be considered a Threepersons for the automatic.
 That's not literally true because there really was a Threepersons by Myres that was for the automatic and it was very different; instead Sam Myres' version was like its true competitor in that time, the early Brill for the 1911.

 And most makers of the Donihoo holster -- and there have been many that I will list here -- didn't understand what he had accomplished and so left out the second row of stitching at the welted seam.
 That second row is what created the clamping action of a true Threepersons.
 So men like JB who made it with just the one row, and like Perkins who started well with two rows and then abandoned them for a single row, simply didn't understand the mechanics of what made a strapless scabbard perform to grip the 1911 but release it with a firm tug on the handle.

 This one is by a fellow TX LEO named Becknell; it is very 'Brillallike' because unlike all other Donihoos it has a fender behind it.
 But at first glance one thinks it's a Bianchi No. 2: